jfalcou/eve/include/eve/algo/README.txt

 * `traits`
 * `function_with_traits`

-* `common_with_types`
+algorithm traits
 * `divisible_by_cardinal`
 * `force_cardinal`
 * `no_aligning`
 * `unroll`

+zip traits
+* `common_with_types`
+* `common_type`

-Traits is a way to customise the behaviour of the algorithm.
-Different algorithms support different customizations.
+Traits is a way to customise the behaviour of algorithms and functions Different functions support different customizations.

 The easiest way to enable a function to support traits.